boneill02/www-old/content/posts/x200-review.md

 description = ""
 +++

-# Review of a Lenovo Thinkpad X200 with Libreboot

 [Libreboot](https://libreboot.org) allows one to free his/her computer from the shackles of proprietary boot firmware, which can restrict the operating systems that can be booted or the hardware peripherals that